carlosivorrasalinas/pingpong-elo/README.md

 ## Author

-Built by **YOUR NAME** as a personal full-stack project focused on real-time competition tracking, ranking systems, and practical product design.
+Built by **Carlos Ivorra Salinas** as a personal full-stack project focused on real-time competition tracking, ranking systems, and practical product design.

 ---